 When you select the variation and intro and save the set list, these settings will be saved in the set list.
 The variation and intro settings can be recalled along with the set list for you to play.

 Note: Note that the section may not correctly change when you switch set lists while playing, depending on the set list.

 Recording your performance

-You can record what you played along with the auto-accompaniment as a user song or as audio data.
+You can record as you play along with the auto-accompaniment.